ShettyPratik13/ud036_StarterCode/README.md

 Source code for a Movie Trailer website.

 ## Cloning the repo
 You must have Python 2.7 installed.
-To clone this repository, use this instruction in the terminal - `git clone https://github.com/ShettyPratik13/ud036_StarterCode.git`
+To clone this repository, use this instruction in the terminal - &nbsp;
+`git clone https://github.com/ShettyPratik13/ud036_StarterCode.git`

 ## Usage